Terms and definitions

 A type of medication used to reduce the strength of the body’s immune system.
 It is often used to treat conditions where the immune system is overactive, like in autoimmune diseases.

-The Myasthenia Gravis Activities of Daily Living (MG-ADL) scale assesses the impact of gMG on daily functions by measuring 8 signs or symptoms that are commonly affected in gMG: the ability to speak, chew, swallow, breathe, brush teeth or comb hair, and get out of a chair, as well as the frequency of double vision and eyelid droop.
+The MG-ADL scale assesses the impact of gMG on daily functions by measuring 8 signs or symptoms that are commonly affected in gMG: the ability to speak, chew, swallow, breathe, brush teeth or comb hair, and get out of a chair, as well as the frequency of double vision and eyelid droop.
 Each item is measured on a 4-point scale, where a score of 0 represents normal function and a score of 3 represents the loss of ability to perform that function.
 Total scores range from 0 to 24 points, with a higher score showing more severe gMG.

 • Neonatal Fc receptor (FcRn)